collectivexyz/revolution-protocol/README.md

 - The owner and creatorsAddress should not be able to buy tokens.

-- The distribution of ERC20 governance tokens should be in accordance with the defined linear emission schedule.
+- The distribution of RevolutionPoints should be in accordance with the defined linear emission schedule.

 - The RevolutionPointsEmitter should always pay protocol rewards assuming enough ETH was paid to the buyToken function.